CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

 3. Once the Git Bash is open, please continue with the next step.

-4. Run the following command to remove previous versions and install the latest Azure Spring Apps Enterprise tier extension:
+4. Run the following command to remove previous versions and install the latest Azure Spring Apps Enterprise tier extension.

 ```shell
   az extension remove --name spring-cloud
   az extension add --name spring
 ```

-5. To change the directory to the sample app repository in your shell, run the following command in the Bash shell pane:
+5. To change the directory to the sample app repository in your shell, run the following command in the Bash shell pane.

 ```shell
   cd source-code/acme-fitness-store/azure-spring-apps-enterprise/scripts
 ```

-6. Run the following command to create a bash script with environment variables by making a copy of the supplied template:
+6. Run the following command to create a bash script with environment variables by making a copy of the supplied template.

 ```shell
   cp ./azure/setup-env-variables-template.sh ./azure/setup-env-variables.sh
 ```

-7. To open the `./scripts/setup-env-variables.sh` file, run the following command:
+7. To open the `./scripts/setup-env-variables.sh` file, run the following command.

 ```shell
   vi setup-env-variables.sh
 ```
    >**Note**: If you face any issues while editing the file please check at the bottom of the file if it is in edit mode or not, if not in edit mode please hit on **i** key of your keyboard to go to the edit mode. once the updates are done to save the file please do **ctrl+c** and write **:wq!**  this will save the file or if you dont want to save the file do **ctrl_c** and write **:q!**.

-8. Update the following variables in the setup-env-variables.sh file by replacing the following values and **Save** it using **Ctrl+S** key and **Close** the file:
+8. Update the following variables in the setup-env-variables.sh file by replacing the following values and **Save** it using **Ctrl+S** key and **Close** the file.

    * SubscriptionID: **<inject key="Subscription Id" enableCopy="true"/>**
    * Spring App Name: **<inject key="Spring App Name" enableCopy="true"/>**